We are constantly searching the United States to find builders of tiny houses and

 built to the same standards as one built anywhere in the U.S.

-permanent residence you would have to comply with all of the state and local
+residence you would have to comply with all of the state and local regulations

-regulations depending on where you reside.
-But that would be true of a park model
+depending on where you reside.
+But that would be true of a park model you bought

 completed.
 Therefore if you purchased a modular home from someone in a different